-NOTE: If the respondent has given you written notice that he or she intends to appear, you have to give written notice that you intend to apply for a default order at least 10 days before you file your motion.
+➤ NOTE: If the respondent has given you written notice that he or she intends to appear, you have to give written notice that you intend to apply for a default order at least 10 days before you file your motion.
 See

-Uniform Trial Court Rule 2.010 for the form your notice must be in.
-File your notice of intent with the court and serve it on the other party.
+Uniform Trial Court Rule 2.010 for requirements about the notice.
+File your notice of intent with the court and mail it to the respondent.